Cut-free sequent calculi for the provability logic D: Generalization

 \begin{definition}[$\MP{\cdot}, \SL{\cdot}, \DL{\cdot}, \DaL{\cdot}, \DbL{\cdot}$] \textup{ \begin{quote} $\MP{L}$ is the smallest set of formulas that contains $L$ and is closed under modus ponens; \\ $\SL{L} = \MP{L \cup \{\Box\varphi \IMP \varphi \mid \varphi \in \FORMULA\}}$; \\ $\DL{L} = \MP{L \cup \{\NOT\Box\BOT\} \cup \{\Box(\Box\varphi \OR \Box\psi) \IMP \Box\varphi \OR \Box\psi \mid \varphi, \psi\in \FORMULA\}}$; \\ $\DaL{L} = \MP{ {\bf Taut} \cup \{\bigwedge \Box\GA \IMP \bigvee \Box\DE \mid \bigwedge(\GA, \Box\GA) \IMP \bigvee \Box\DE \in L\}}$; and \\ $\DbL{L} = \MP{ {\bf Taut} \cup \{\bigwedge \Box\GA \IMP \bigvee \Box\DE \mid \bigwedge \Box\GA \IMP \bigvee \Box\DE \in \SL{L}\}}$; \end{quote} where ${\bf Taut}$ is the set of tautologies. } \end{definition} For example, $\SL{{\bf GL}}$, $\DL{{\bf GL}}$, $\DaL{{\bf GL}}$, and $\DbL{{\bf GL}}$ are the sets of theorems of {\HS}, {\HD}, {\HDa}, and {\HDb}, respectively, if {\bf GL} is the set of theorems of {\HGL}.

 \begin{definition} \textup{ Let ${\cal F}$ be a class of Kripke frames and $L$ be a set of formulas.
 We say that a Kripke model is an {\em ${\cal F}$-model} if it is based on a frame in ${\cal F}$.
-We say that $L$ is {\em characterized by} ${\cal F}$ if the following two conditions are equivalent for any formula $\varphi$. \begin{itemize} \item $\varphi \in L$. \item $\varphi$ is true at any world of any ${\cal F}$-model. \end{itemize} Moreover, we say that $L$ is {\em tail-sound for ${\cal F}$} if any formula in $L$ is eventually always true in the tail of any tail-limit-extension of any ${\cal F}$-model. } \end{definition} For example, {\bf GL} is characterized by and tail-sound for the class of GL-frames.
-Note that $L$ contains {\bf Taut} and that $L$ is closed under modus ponens if $L$ is characterized by some class of Kripke frames.
+We say that $L$ is {\em characterized by} ${\cal F}$ if the following two conditions are equivalent for any formula $\varphi$. \begin{itemize} \item $\varphi \in L$. \item $\varphi$ is true at any world of any ${\cal F}$-model. \end{itemize} Moreover, we say that $L$ is {\em $\lambda$-tail-sound for ${\cal F}$} if any formula in $L$ is eventually always true in the tail of any $\lambda$-extension of any ${\cal F}$-model, where $\lambda$ is a limit ordinal. } \end{definition} For example, {\bf GL} is characterized by and $\lambda$-tail-sound for the class of GL-frames.

 The following are the generalization of the completeness of {\HS}, {\HDa}, and {\HDb}.